stijn-dejongh/lovecraft_public_domain/raw_converts/tas.md

 or purpose, was as if it had never existed.
 To such a conclusion the aeons of its farcically toilsome evolution had led.

-  But when the deadly sun&rsquo;s first rays darted across the valley, a light found its way to the weary face of a broken figure that lay in the slime.
+  But when the deadly sun's first rays darted across the valley, a light found its way to the weary face of a broken figure that lay in the slime.